ombori/grid-docs/console/releasenotes/README.md

 # Console Release Notes
 The [Ombori Grid Console](https://console.omborigrid.com) receives updates frequently.
 This page contains all the console changes that were deployed in production recently.

+## 2024-03-28
+-

+### Reports
+- Ability to show Sesame succesrate and Store breakdown card in the console tenant dashboards

 ## 2023-11-13
 ### Reports
 - Ability to show Sesame succesrate and Store breakdown card in the console tenant dashboards